bQqqr/laboratoritator/README.md

 }
 ```

-Install the root certificate in your host using `step`.
+5. Install the root certificates in your host using `step`.

 ```
 $ step ca bootstrap --ca-url https://ca.moxthos.art:8443 --fingerprint ************ --install